 It’s accurate that in contested Assembly races where both major parties ran a candidate, Republicans won 57 percent of the vote, according to the Washington Post analysis.
 But Republicans won 83 percent of those seats.

 Voters are supposed to choose their politicians, but gerrymandering allows politicians to choose their voters instead.
 And Republicans aren’t the only party that does it.
 Democrats have gerryrigged the maps in their favor in states like Illinois and Maryland.

 In Wisconsin, liberals complain they have to compete with both arms tied behind their backs.
-Yet state Democrats “very definitely” had a chance to hand the district-drawing reins to a nonpartisan redistricting commission when they had full control of the legislature in 2009, said Spencer Black, a longtime Democrat legislator who pushed for the change before he retired in 2010.
+Yet state Democrats “very definitely” had a chance to hand the district-drawing reins to a nonpartisan redistricting commission when they had full control of state government in 2009, said Spencer Black, a longtime Democrat legislator who pushed for the change before he retired in 2010.
 Instead, they did nothing, “and blew it,” Black said.

 Immediately after Democrats passed on depoliticizing the redistricting process, Scott Walker and his fellow Republicans swamped them in the 2010 election and entrenched their party in Wisconsin for at least a decade.
 And earlier this year, the U.S. Supreme Court overruled a federal court decision.
 Now federal courts can not interfere in partisan redistricting, the high court ruled.
 That decision left the current Wisconsin map in place.

 WHERE WE’VE BEEN